Best Personal Finance Tools for Beginners 2026: 8 Apps Compared & Ranked

 Pros

-- Lowest possible barrier to investing — literally spare change
+- Literally the lowest possible barrier to investing — spare change

-- Good educational content within the app ("Grow" magazine)
+- Good educational content within the app ("Grow" magazine section)

 Cons